Covenant School shooter was under care for emotional disorder and hid guns at home, police say

 Police release bodycam footage of shooting

-Earlier Tuesday, police released body-camera footage from the two officers who rushed into the Covenant School on Monday and fatally shot the mass shooter.
+Earlier Tuesday, police released body-camera footage from the two officers who rushed into the school on Monday and fatally shot the mass shooter.

 They heard gunfire on the second floor and so hustled up the stairs as the bangs grew louder, the video shows.
 The officers approached the sound of gunfire and Engelbert, armed with an assault-style rifle, rounded a corner and fired multiple times at a person near a large window, who dropped to the ground, the video shows.